This BLOG On Waiting Period After Foreclosure Of Time Share Property Was UPDATED On January 7th, 2019

 Time shares used to be extremely popular and many Americans have had foreclosures and/or deed in lieu of foreclosure on their time shares.

 Many lenders still consider time share foreclosures as real estate foreclosures.
-Home Buyers who have previous time share foreclosures and need to qualify for FHA Loans, please contact The Gustan Cho Team at USA Mortgage at 1-262-716-8151.
-Call us or text us for faster response.
+Home Buyers who have previous time share foreclosures and need to qualify for FHA Loans, please contact us at Gustan Cho Associates Mortgage Group at 1-262-716-8151 or text us for faster response.
 We are available 7 days a week, evenings, weekends, and holidays via phone or email us at firstname.lastname@example.org.